The European Space Agency

 EXPLORER-REQ-07 All datasets shall be projected to CRS EPSG:3857 (Web Mercator); EPSG:4326 (WGS84) or EPSG:3035 (ETRS89-extended / LAEA Europe) Other projections may work but will not be explicitly supported in the initial versions of the application.
 Support for these projections will be considered and reviewed on a case-by-case basis and will be subject to support by the PROJ4JS library [8].

-• A URL to a browser supported image resource (PNG, JPEG, SVG).
+• By specifying in config the URL to a browser supported image resource (PNG, JPEG, SVG).

 This guideline ensures that the legend is fully compatible with the visualisation library used in the Geospatial Explorer.

-EXPLORER-REQ-09 Statistical datasets should be configured by providing public URLs to either: GeoJSON [4] or FlatGeobuf [7] The statistics feature is complex due to the architecture and requirements of the Geospatial Explorer.
-One or more files containing vector features that describe an area and the relevant statistics for the area can be added to the configuration of an explorer instance.
+EXPLORER-REQ-09 Statistical datasets should be configured by providing public URLs to either: GeoJSON [4] or FlatGeobuf [7].
+Details on the structure of these datasets are outlined in the File Formats section.
+The statistics feature is complex due to the architecture and requirements of the Geospatial Explorer.
+Statistical datasets contain one or more files that include vector features that describe an area and the relevant statistics for the area can be added to the configuration of an explorer instance.

 (*) The XYZ approach refers to a de facto API standard for URL structuring (Z = zoom level, X and Y = grid references).
 While there is no dedicated specification for XYZ, it is widely used (e.g., OpenStreetMap).